Dead4ever07/LBAW/EBD.md

 ## A5 : Relational Schema

-This artifact contains the Relational Schema obtained by the mapping from the Conceptual Data Model in agreement with the BCNF.
+This artifact contains the Relational Schema obtained from mapping the Conceptual Data Model in agreement with BCNF.

 ### 5.1 Relational Schema